IntersectMBO/governance-scripts/SECURITY.md

 - A description of the vulnerability and its potential impact.
 - Steps to reproduce the vulnerability.
-- The version of `xxxx` package where the vulnerability exists.
+- The version of `governance-scripts` package where the vulnerability exists.
 - Any relevant proof-of-concept or exploit code (if applicable).

 ### Processing Vulnerability